 The smiley pancakes sold them, and the homemade poptart delivered us all from evil and saved our souls, amen.

 Breakfast was definitely one of my favorite memories of the trip.
 It was raining outside, so we took our time and from the best seats in the house–the front window bar–we told stories and played games (I happened to pack the world’s best trip entertainment backpack this time, thank you very much) and watched people walk their dogs and struggle with their umbrellas in front of us.
-Ted’s also plays the best music, and at one point Frankie Valli was crooning Can’t Take My Eyes Off You, rain was painting the windows, the girls were in a fit of laughter over Nella almost falling off the stool, and I was sipping coffee basically visualizing Joy at the emotion control bored in my head collecting this baby as a core memory.
+Ted’s also plays the best music, and at one point Frankie Valli was crooning Can’t Take My Eyes Off You, rain was painting the windows, the girls were in a fit of laughter over Nella almost falling off the stool, and I was sipping coffee basically visualizing Joy at the emotion control board in my head, collecting this baby as a core memory.

 We explored the surrounding neighborhood a bit (Swann Street is so charming!) and imagined what the apartments looked like inside.